gcapes/git-course/02-local.md

 nothing to commit, working directory clean
 ~~~

-Nothing to commit means that our file is now in the repository, our working
+Our file is now in the repository.
-directory is up-to-date and we have no uncommitted changes in our staging area.
+The output from the `git status` command means that we have a clean directory
+i.e. no tracked but modified files.

-Now we will work a bit further on our `journal.txt` file by writing the introduction
+Now we will work a bit further on our *journal.txt* file by writing the introduction
 section.

 ```{.bash}